simpletext-madics/2021/clef/en/program.md

 18:00 - 18:20: 	Irina Ovchinnikova, Diana Nurbakova and Liana Ermakova “What Science-Related Topics Need to Be Popularized?
 A Comparative Study”

-18:20 - 19:00: Invited talk: John Rochford “EasyCovid project”
+18:20 - 19:00: Invited talk: John Rochford “Using AI and Crowdsourcing to Simplify COVID-19 Info Worldwide”

 ---